-5. Failing to match colors with the foliage.
+5. Failing to match the surrounding foliage

 4. Patterns that clash with the geometry of your furniture.